jvandemo/angular-growl-notifications/readme.md

         This will display "Hello world" if $scope.name = "world"
     </div>

+Expressions are evaluated against the scope where the `growl-notification` directive is used, not where the `growl-notifications` is placed.

+This is more intuïtive as it refers to the scope where you are using the directive.

-You can even use HTML markup to make your notifications look great:
+Finally you can also use HTML markup to make your notifications look great:

     <div growl-notification>
         <b>Hello bold {{name}}</b>
     </div>

+To allow HTML to be used inside the directive, the `ngSanitize` module is required, hence the need to specify it as a dependent module in your AngularJS app.

 ### Using the growlNotifications service